 Continue walking south along Church Street for one block to Atlantic Street, then turn left.
 More single houses line Atlantic.
 Peek down Zig Zag Alley (on your left).
 When you reach East Battery Street, cross the street and climb the stairs to the elevated walkway running along the water.
 You are now in the area known as the High Battery.
 In 1755, the earth wall was held together with sticks and topped with grass, and wooden platforms along the top supported guns.
 In 1787 work began to extend East Bay Street south to create East Battery Street (the use of cannons here during the War of 1812 is purported to have given East Battery its name).
 After improvements were made to the wall—for example, using ships' ballast instead of mud—a granite wall was completed in 1820.
 Building along East Battery was possible after the wall's completion—the majority of the mansions were constructed 1820-50.

 John Edwards, another exile, built 15 Meeting St. Aside from the brick basement, the rest of the house is cypress; the facade also is cut to resemble stone, and the portico is embellished with Corinthian columns and a double staircase.
-George W. Williams Jr., later purchased this house, which is why it is often referred to as the Williams House.
-His father owned the 1876 Calhoun Mansion , which is the huge brick mansion across the street.
+George W. Williams Jr., later purchased this house, formerly known as the Calhoun Mansion.
+His father owned the 1876 Williams Mansion, which is the huge brick mansion across the street.
 (Recall, “Dad Williams” is the same banker who built 2 Meeting St. for his daughter).
 This 24,000-square-foot mansion, the city's largest building constructed as a single-family residence, contains 35 rooms (each with a fireplace), 14-foot-tall ceilings, a hand-carved 75-foot-tall staircase, and a ballroom with an elaborate skylight.
 The exterior also features cypress carved to look like stone.